geehexx/autobot-murderhell/docs/SETUP_TESTING.md

 ### "GdUnit4 not found" Error

-- Ensure the plugin is installed in `addons/gdUnit4/`
+- Ensure the plugin resides in `addons/gdUnit4/` (git submodule or manual copy).
-- Check that the plugin is enabled in Project Settings → Plugins
+- Confirm the plugin is enabled in Project Settings → Plugins.

 ### "Could not find type in current scope" Error

-- You're using `class_name` instead of `preload` pattern
+- You're using `class_name` instead of preload pattern.
-- See `docs/adr/ADR-002-Preload-Pattern.md` for correct usage
+- See `docs/adr/ADR-002-Preload-Pattern.md` for required approach.

 ### Tests Pass Locally but Fail in CI

-- Check that all dependencies use `preload` pattern
+- Confirm commands use `/snap/bin/godot4` or alias on CI runners.
-- Ensure no absolute paths are used
+- Verify EventBus autoload is available before running service suites.
-- Verify autoload singletons (EventBus) are properly configured
+- Ensure `tools/run_godot_checks.sh` exits cleanly (no hanging startup scenes).

 ## Next Steps

-1. **Install GdUnit4** plugin
+1. **Install GdUnit4** plugin (if not already synced)
-2. **Update test files** to use preload pattern
+2. **Run ADR-003 regression matrix** to confirm baseline
-3. **Run all tests** to establish baseline
+3. **Execute smoke test** prior to gameplay QA sessions
-4. **Write new tests** for upcoming features (TDD)
+4. **Populate Unit 4 stub suites** as tooling foundation lands

 ## References